North Carolina governor candidate Mark Robinson sues CNN over report about posts on porn site

 Polls at the time of the CNN report already showed Democratic rival Josh Stein, the sitting attorney general, with a lead over Robinson.
 Early in-person voting begins Thursday statewide, and over 57,000 completed absentee ballots have been received so far.

 Robinson also in the same lawsuit sued a Greensboro punk rock band singer who alleged in a music video and and in an interview that Robinson, in the 1990s and early 2000s, frequented a porn shop the singer once worked at and purchased videos.
-Louis Love Money, the other named defendant, released the video and spoke with another media outlet before the CNN report.
+Louis Love Money, the other named defendant, released the video and spoke with other media outlets before the CNN report.

 Robinson denies the allegation in the lawsuit, which reads, “Lt.
 Gov. Robinson was not spending hours at the video store, five nights a week.
 He was not renting or previewing videos, and he did not purchase ‘bootleg’ or other videos from Defendant Money.”

-A message left at a phone listing for Money was not immediately returned.
-A message sent to Money on social media went unanswered.
+Money said in a phone interview Tuesday that he stands by his statements and the music video’s content as truthful: “My story hasn’t changed.”

 The lawsuit, which seeks at least $50 million in damages, says the effort against Robinson “appears to be a coordinated attack aimed at derailing his campaign for governor.”
-It provides no evidence that the network or Money conspired with outside groups to create what Robinsons alleges are false statements.
+It provides no evidence that the network or Money schemed with outside groups to create what Robinson alleges are false statements.

-Robinson’s lawyer, Jesse Binnall, said entities, which he did not identify, have stonewalled his firm’s efforts to collect information.
+Robinson’s lawyer, Jesse Binnall, said that he expects to find more “bad actors,” and that entities, which he did not identify, have stonewalled his firm’s efforts to collect information.

 “We will use every tool at our disposal now that a lawsuit has been filed, including the subpoena power, in order to continue pursuing the facts,” said Binnall, whose clients have included Trump and his campaign.